fehler001/File_tools/README.md

 Using pip install chardet, natsort, crcmod
 Run main.py
 ## Note
-Rar brute force crack using Multithreading, so it doesn't compatible with pyinstaller
+Rar brute force crack using Multithreading, so it isn't compatible with pyinstaller